McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/siteparam.en.md

 ## Usage

-While the examples are using shortcodes with named parameter you are free to use positional aswell or call this shortcode from your own partials.
+While the examples are using shortcodes with named parameter you are free to use positional as well or call this shortcode from your own partials.

 {{< tabs groupid="shortcode-parameter">}}
 {{% tab title="shortcode" %}}